About the subjects

 To precisely reproduce these on a web site would require that the images are too big to be practical.
 They would take a long

-time to download and even with two big monitors side by side you would only begin to get a sense of the detail these actually have.
+time to load on your display and even with two big monitors side by side you would only begin to get a sense of the detail these actually have.
 To keep the image download

 times tolerable, I display the panoramic images as a little bigger than the others.
 Usually they are about 1200 pixels long by their corresponding height.